t-b/json/README.md

 # Typically you don't care so much for a third party library's tests to be
 # run from your own project's code.
 set(JSON_BuildTests OFF CACHE INTERNAL "")
+# And neither about the installation.
+set(JSON_INSTALL OFF CACHE INTERNAL "")

 # Don't use include(nlohmann_json/CMakeLists.txt) since that carries with it
 # inintended consequences that will break the build.
 It's generally